smonusbonus/portfolio/bower_components/skrollr/README.md

 * `data-center-center` = `data-0-center-center`: When the element is at the center of the viewport.
 * `data-bottom-center` = `data-0-bottom-center`: When the element's center is at the bottom of the viewport, thus the upper half of the element is visible.

-By default the element is the element where the key frames are defined on (self), but can be any element on the page.
-You can optionally specify which element you want by using the `data-anchor-target` and any CSS selector.
-The first element on the page matching the selector will be used. `data-anchor-target` requires IE 8 or greater.
+By default the keyframes are triggered by the position of the element where the keyframes are described.
+However there are times when the position of a second element should trigger the first element's keyframes.
+The  `data-anchor-target` attribute can be used in these cases.
+The `data-anchor-target` attribute accepts any CSS selector and the position of the first element on the page matching the selector will be used to trigger keyframes on the element where the attribute is defined. `data-anchor-target` requires IE 8 or greater.

-Examples: `data-anchor-target="#foo"` or `data-anchor-target=".bar:not(.bacon) ~ span > a[href]"`
+Examples: `<div `data-anchor-target="#foo"`>`  will have it's keyframes tiggered by  the position of the `#foo element`.
+Any CSS selector can be used, i.e  `data-anchor-target=".bar:not(.bacon) ~ span > a[href]"`

 **Note**: If you need to support IE 7, then you may only use IDs as `anchor-target`s, i.e. `#foo`.
 The IE plugin maps `querySelector` to `getElementById`.